tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 16th**
+Afternoon: Actually did some Tattoy stuff in the middle of the night!
+I couldn't sleep.
+Managed to get a major performance improvement by not using `Change`s when adding pixels to the termwiz surface, but instead just directly mutating the cell attributes in place.
+That'll also speed up shaders and plugins too.
+And also figured out the regressed black pixels bug: it was the edge case of a lower half block having the default GPU colour as opposed to an actual `Default`/`None` colour.
+So there's just some code tidy up to do.
+But I think I could add some tests too, even without real GPU e2e tests, although I think I should still explore those too.
+* creado1's instagram with cool royal enfield pics https://www.instagram.com/im_sudiproy
+Evening: Finally got the code to where I want it.
+Lots of things just fell in to place, various simplifications, deletions, insights, etc. The main thing I still want to do is at least start on making some basic GPU tests, it's so easy to trigger whackamole regressions.
+And then after that it's just a matter of updating the website, I think this even deserves a blogpost.

 📅 **July 15th**
 Afternoon: Right animated cursors:
 * Don't forget that the pixel comparison code is also running for the normal shaders, but maybe that's good??